elastic/kibana/docs/development/core/public/kibana-plugin-public.savedobjectsclient.md

 |  Method | Modifiers | Description |
 |  --- | --- | --- |
 |  [update(type, id, attributes, { version, migrationVersion, references })](./kibana-plugin-public.savedobjectsclient.update.md) |  | Updates an object |

+## Remarks

+The constructor for this class is marked as internal.
+Third-party code should not call the constructor directly or create subclasses that extend the `SavedObjectsClient` class.